jresoort/kafkastreams-workshop/README.md

 ```

 ### Write the tests for low voltage alert
-Use the controller.sensorSubmt method create new sensor data and then listen on the embeddedKafka to see if low voltage alerts come in.
+Use the controller.sensorSubmit method to publish new sensor data and then listen on the embeddedKafka to see if low voltage alerts come in.

 Use the following code to consume the alerts.
 Depending on your message format you might need to use different serializers.
 ```